-An acyl group is the alkyl group which is attached to the carbon-oxygen double bond as shown in below figure.
+An acyl group is the alkyl group that is attached to the carbon-oxygen double bond as shown in the below figure.
 If the letter “R” represents the alkyl group, the acyl group will have the formula RCO-.
 The process of Acylation is to substitute an acyl group into the reaction.
 The most widely used acyl group is the CH3CO-.
-It is called as the ethanoyl group.
+It is called the ethanoyl group.

-The Acetic acid or the CH3COOH, vinegar which is 5 percent of the acetic acid in water are present in form of their chloride, this is the acetyl chloride, having chemical structure CH3-COCl.
+The acetic acid or the CH3COOH, vinegar, which is 5 per cent of the acetic acid in water are present in the form of their chloride.
+This is the acetyl chloride, having a chemical structure CH3-COCl.

-The process of Acylating the benzene with such substance in presence of the catalyst aluminum chloride gives this reaction.
-It is as shown below-
+The process of Acylating the benzene with such a substance in the presence of the catalyst aluminium chloride gives this reaction.
+It is as shown below.

 C6H6 + CH3-COCl + catalyst ?
 C6H5-CO-CH3 + HCl

-The above sequence of reaction explains that one molecule of the benzene and one molecule of the acetyl chloride in presence of some of the aluminum chloride catalyst is said to produce one molecule of the methylphenyl ketone and one molecule of the hydrogen chloride gas.
-The Ketones are of great importance as compounds offering a variety of reaction paths for the additional synthesis process.
+The above sequence of reactions explains that one molecule of benzene and one molecule of acetyl chloride in the presence of some aluminium chloride catalyst is said to produce one molecule of the methyl phenyl ketone and one molecule of the hydrogen chloride gas.
+The ketones are of great importance as compounds offering a variety of reaction paths for the additional synthesis process.